snailteen/phptest/README.md

 # phptest
-this file is about create,update,add,delete of thinkphp
+this file is about create,update,add,delete of thinkphp dd